Senior product designer / cryptocurrency investor

 Software wallets or desktop wallets are locally stored inside your desktop or laptop’s hard drive.
 The disadvantage is that software wallets are more susceptible to hacker attacks as they are remotely connected with the internet.
 On the upside, they have significant advantages if you are trading in small amounts.

-software is one of the oldest providers of cryptocurrency wallets.
+The Electrum software is one of the oldest providers of cryptocurrency wallets.
 The platform is fast and easy to set up.
 Supporting bitcoin, the electrum wallet ensures the security of your private keys using 2 separate levels of encryption.
 The software can easily integrate with some of the hardware wallet providers including ledger and Trezor.

 Pros- The enabling Simple Payment Verification (SPV) feature that can instantly verify transactions using fee adjustments.